Loading...

 Choir

 This is held during an afternoon form-time and is available to all students who enjoy singing.
-Students gain the opportunity to perform at various events throughout the year, including the Secondary Schools Music Festival.
+Students gain the opportunity to perform at various events throughout the year, including events both within the school and out in the wider community.

 Instrumental Music Lessons